 ESA Science & Technology - News Archive

-Proposals are solicited for observations with INTEGRAL in response to the Eighteenth Announcement of Opportunity, AO-18, issued 2 March 2020.
-This AO covers the period January to December 2021.
-The deadline for proposals has been postponed to 4 May, 14:00 CEST.
+Proposals are solicited for observations with INTEGRAL in response to the nineteenth Announcement of Opportunity, AO-19, issued 1 March 2021.
+This AO covers the period January 2022 to December 2022.
+The deadline for proposals is 9 April 2021, 14:00 CEST.

 Observing time on CHEOPS in the Guest Observers Programme has been awarded to nine proposals received in response to the CHEOPS second Announcement of Opportunity (AO-2).

 ESA's exoplanet mission CHEOPS has revealed a unique planetary system consisting of six exoplanets, five of which are locked in a rare rhythmic dance as they orbit their central star.
 The sizes and masses of the planets, however, don't follow such an orderly pattern.